 Bridal Veil Falls

 It’s about an hour and 20 minutes from Sliding Rock to Bridal Veil Falls in between Cashiers and Highlands but the drive along 64 is gorgeous.
-And you can go through Brevard if you like and grab lunch (I’d suggest Rocky’s Soda Shop) to space out the trip and fuel up.
+And you can go through Brevard if you like and grab lunch (I’d suggest Square Root for higher end cuisine or grab some delicious pastries and bread to make sandwiches at the Bracken Mountain Bakery) to space out the trip and fuel up.
+We also love stopping at the original O.P.
+Taylors toy store in downtown Brevard.

 Bridal Veil Falls is literally on the side of the road.
 You could even stay in your car and see this beautiful 60-foot cascading waterfall but really, you should get out because it’s so pretty, especially in the winter when it freezes over occasionally and icicles drop down and make the whole scene ethereal.